-The COMM indicator will illuminate for a period of 50 ms when a valid frame is received on the communication port.
+The COMM indicator will illuminate for a period of 50 ms when a valid ECcom frame is received on the EIA-232 port or Ethernet port.
 The COMM indicator will flash at a 4 Hz rate if the port is disabled due to the DTR signal in the false state while a frame is in the transmit queue.